Instinct Dog Food Review

 star

-Instinct Original product range is made up of 5 recipes which each receive the Dog Food Advisor’s rating, 5 stars.
+Instinct dry product range consists of four recipes, each receiving the Dog Food Advisor’s rating of 5 stars.

 The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.